 I’m Hank Leukart, a TV producer, writer, and travel addict.

-I’ve traveled to nearly 40 countries while writing my travelogue, Without Baggage.
+I’ve traveled to over 40 countries while writing my travelogue, Without Baggage.
 My travel philosophy is to avoid all the things that kill the fun of travel — guides, pre-planned itineraries, and heavy luggage — and embrace independent adventure.
 On recent trips, I have walked for 115 miles through Iceland, backpacked in post-revolution Egypt, boated down the Congo River, trekked to Nepal’s Everest Base Camp, cycled through Vietnam, snowshoed the Grand Canyon rim to rim to rim, packrafted Alaska’s Denali, and hiked in Chilean Patagonia.

 It’s a non sequitur, but, there was a time, not so long ago, when I worked as a software designer for Microsoft.
 And, yes, I’m the same Hank who wrote and published The Doom Hacker’s Guide (Henry Holt/MIS:Press), a 300-page book about the seminal computer game, Doom.
 The New York Times, The Wall Street Journal, US News & World Report, and People Magazine wrote about me and the book.